eoztrk61/eoztrk61.github.io/_posts/2023-07-12-The Project.md

+---
+layout: post
-# The Project: The Text Analyse of the Ceres Website
+title: The Project: The Text Analyse of the Ceres Website
+categories: [category 1, category 2]
+---

+# Ceres Website Project

 _The final version of the project is given in this post._